Short Haired Dog Grooming & How to Stop Dog Odour (UK Guide 2026)

 Establishing maintenance routines: Professional groomers can help establish a regular routine that effectively keeps odour down and shine up, tailored specifically to your dog's needs and your schedule.
 They can also teach you techniques to maintain your dog's coat between professional visits.

-Book a local expert via our dog grooming services.
+Book a local expert via our Dog Grooming Services.
 If you’re in Folkestone or Dover, we’ll help you find a groomer who understands short‑coat care.

 When to see a vet